-The other option is to rub a dab of beard oil into the hair a few times a week, which will add a touch of manly fragrance and keep your beard looking soft, lush and healthy (remember, we’re not being vain—simply practical).
+The other option is to rub a dab of beard oil into the hair a few times a week, which will add a touch of manly fragrance and keep your beard looking soft, lush, and healthy (remember, we’re not being vain—simply practical).

 You can use either a beard comb or a normal fine-toothed comb, just make sure to always comb it in the direction it’s growing, i.e., with the grain, as combing against the grain makes the beard look too fluffy.

 Your daily beard routine still isn’t quite over after you get out of the shower because even how you dry your beard can have an effect on its quality.

 All of this may sound a bit extreme, but keep in mind that you’ve got to do the work to look the part.

-The Basics of Beard Trimming
+The Basics of How to Trim a Beard

 This first part of how to trim a beard is more of a universal concept—applicable to all guys, regardless of beard style or the shape of their face—whereas shaping is much more specialized and depends a lot on these aforementioned factors.

-The most important area to trim is below the Adam’s apple, which helps even up the beard, adding more shape and definition to the face and beard –plus it keeps you from looking like a lazy slob.
+The most important area to trim is below the “Adam’s apple”, which helps even up the beard, adding more shape and definition to the face and beard –plus it keeps you from looking like a lazy slob.